LibraryOfCongress/newspaper-navigator/README.md

 ## Detecting and Extracting Visual Content from Historic Newspaper Scans

 With this dataset fully constructed, the next step is to train a deep learning model to identify visual content and classify it according to the *Beyond Words* taxonomy (photograph, illustration, comics/cartoon, editorial cartoon, and map).
-The approach that I've taken is to finetune a pre-trained Faster-RCNN impelementation in a href="https://github.com/facebookresearch/detectron2">Detectron2</a>'s <a href="https://github.com/facebookresearch/detectron2/blob/master/MODEL_ZOO.md">Model Zoo</a> in PyTorch.
+The approach that I've taken is to finetune a pre-trained Faster-RCNN impelementation in <a href="https://github.com/facebookresearch/detectron2">Detectron2</a>'s <a href="https://github.com/facebookresearch/detectron2/blob/master/MODEL_ZOO.md">Model Zoo</a> in PyTorch.

-The Google Colab notebook "\_" contains code for finetuning different pre-trained Faster-RCNN implementations from <a href="https://github.com/facebookresearch/detectron2">Detectron2</a>'s <a href="https://github.com/facebookresearch/detectron2/blob/master/MODEL_ZOO.md">Model Zoo</a> and benchmarking them.
+The Google Colab notebook "\_" contains code for finetuning different pre-trained Faster-RCNN implementations from <a href="https://github.com/facebookresearch/detectron2">Detectron2</a>'s <a href="https://github.com/facebookresearch/detectron2/blob/master/MODEL_ZOO.md">Model Zo </a> and benchmarking them.
 This file saves the predicted bounding boxes for each scan as a JSON file.

 Here are performance metrics on two pretrained Faster-RCNN models from Detectron2's Model Zoo (all metrics reported are on the 20\% validation set in the repo using a single NVIDIA Tesla K80 GPU provided by Colab):